lynnfaraday/aresmush.com/tutorials/code/add-web/get-template.md

 {% endtip %}

 Here we're using the ansi-format helper because the goals can contain fancy formatting.
 For a raw text field we could have just used char.goals by itself.

+If you ever want more tabs, add them the same way as the first.
+Just make sure they all have unique IDs.

+## Test the Display

+You should have enough in place now to test the display component.
+But first we need to tell the game to reload your new code.

+`load profile` - Loads the web request updates on the game side.
+`website/deploy` - Updates the templates on the web side.